Scottmg1/Sentry-Six-Remastered/README.md

 # Sentry‑Six (Electron)

-Sentry‑Six is a modern, feature‑rich viewer and exporter for your Tesla Sentry and Dashcam footage — now rewritten in Electron for smoother UI, better multi‑camera sync, and faster exports.
-It is a ground‑up rewrite in Electron that preserves the core experience while significantly improving performance, reliability, and packaging.
+Sentry‑Six is a modern, feature‑rich viewer and exporter for your Tesla Sentry and Dashcam footage now rewritten in Electron for smoother UI, better multi‑camera sync, and faster exports.
+It is a ground‑up rewrite in Electron that preserves the core experience while significantly improving performance, reliability, and packaging. rewritten with the help of AI gemini, gpt, and Claud code.

 ## Community & Support